JonathanX64/B360M-H-hackintosh/README.md

 It ran slower than I expected and had some annoying problems.
 To fix the machine, I had to disassemble it, replace noisy cooling system, replace hard drive, replace flash storage, and add more memory.
 Or just sell it and get a newer one (Apple's way of fixing things™).

 Above-mentioned upgrades are expensive.
-New Apple 256 GB Gen. 5B SSD have insane prices, and 4x8 or 2x16 sticks of DDR3-1866 are impossible to source these days.
+New Apple 256 GB Gen. 5B SSDs have insane prices, and 4x8 or 2x16 SO-DIMM sticks of DDR3-1866 are impossible to source these days.
 Plus, I had to pay for disassembly and reassembly of this computer (or risk breaking the display).

-So I've sold it... but built a Hackintosh instead!
-I was aiming at 2x performance for 0.5x of second-hand market price of this iMac, and I think I got it.
+So I've sold it... and built a Hackintosh instead!
+I was aiming at 2x performance for 0.5x of second-hand market price of this iMac, and I think it's there.
 Excited!

 ## Acknowledgments
 * Apple for macOS